Edwin B. Winans (politician)

-Edwin Baruch Winans (May 16, 1826 – July 4, 1894) was a U.S. Representative from and the 22nd governor of Michigan.
+Edwin Baruch Winans (May 16, 1826 – July 4, 1894) was a U.S. representative from and the 22nd governor of Michigan.

 Early life in New York and Michigan

-Winans was born in Avon, New York, and moved with his parents, John and Eliza (née Way), to Michigan in 1834.
-The family first moved to Scio Township in Washtenaw County and in spring 1836 moved to Unadilla Township in Livingston County.
-His father died in the fall of 1843, and Winans moved with his mother to Hamburg Township, also in Livingston County.
-His mother died in July, 1852 and Winans worked for four years in a wool carding mill.
-At the age of twenty, he attended Albion College, Albion, Michigan, for two and a half years in preparation for entering the Law School of the University of Michigan at Ann Arbor.
+Winans was born in Avon, New York, and moved with his parents, John and Eliza (née Way), to Livingston County, Michigan in 1834.
+There, they settled a farm in Unadilla Township.
+His father died when he was a child.
+Winans moved with his mother to Pettysville, also in Livingston County.
+There, Winans worked in a flour and wool carding mill.
+At the age of twenty, he attended Albion College, for two and a half years in preparation for entering the Law School of the University of Michigan at Ann Arbor.

 California Gold Rush

 Before completing his studies, Winans was drawn by news of the California Gold Rush, and in March 1850 left for California by an overland route to seek his fortune.
-Arriving July 20, he engaged in mining first on the north branch of the American River near Placerville.
+Arriving July 20, he engaged in mining first on the north branch of the North Yuba River near Placerville.
 He continued the same work with some varied success in different parts of the state.
-In 1853, he was one of the members of the celebrated Randolph Hill Mining Company in the town of Rough and Ready (now a town west of Grass Valley in Nevada County).
-In 1855, he returned to Michigan to marry Elizabeth Galloway and then returned to California, where he continued with the company until its dissolution in 1857.
+In 1853, he was one of the members of the Randolph Hill Mining Company in the town of Rough and Ready (now a town west of Grass Valley in Nevada County).
+In 1855, he returned to Michigan.
+Having returned home, he learned of his mother's death.
+On September 3, 1855, he married Elizabeth Galloway and then returned to California with his wife, where he continued with the Randolph Hill Mining Company until its dissolution in 1857.
 He was a principal stockholder in the Rough and Ready Ditch Company and also engaged in banking in Rough and Ready.